frontity/docs/docs/README.md

 ## **CLI Commands**

 If you've followed our Getting Started section then you've already used the Frontity CLI to create your first Frontity project.
-The [**CLI Commands**](frontity-cli/) section is a reference guide to all the other CLI commands that you can use and that can help you during the life-cycle of your project.
+The [**CLI Commands**](frontity-cli/) section is a reference guide to all the other CLI commands that you can use and that can help you during the lifecycle of your project.

 ## **Core Concepts**